amyzhao11/miscellaneous/readmeProject.md

 The model script contains 2 functions

 ### Generator
 The generator generates 256 x 256 images and is designed to take an input noise vector with latent space of size 256.
+Its main aim is to get the discriminator to classify the generator's images as real by learning how to produce "real" looking images.

 ### Discriminator
 The discriminator takes an input image size of 256 x 256 and returns one output value.
-Its main objective is to classify the input images as real or fake.
+Its main objective is to classify the input images as real or fake by trying to minimise its loss.

 ## Driver script
 ### Dependencies